Amending Transactions

 AI-generated content may be incorrect.

-2. Double-click in any of the fields to amend the details:
+2. Double-click in any of the fields to amend the header details:

 • Supplier/Customer: If you update the Supplier or Customer account to one with a different currency, the base currency amount will be recalculated using the current exchange rate from the currency table.
 Ensure that the figures are correct.